 One Earth Conservation is a 501(c)(3) not-for-profit organization that seeks to heal human systems that diminish individual worth and separates humans artificially from the rest of nature in many ways.
 We affirm that people must be healthy and develop multiple intelligences so all of life, individuals, and human and biotic systems on Earth can flourish.

-The mission of One Earth Conservation is building knowledge, motivation, resilience, and capacity in people, organizations, and communities in the United States and internationally so that they can better cherish and nurture themselves, nature, and other beings.
-This mission is achieved by combining work directed outward toward other beings and outward towards nature with work directed inward toward one's own human nature, as outer well-being and inner well-being are inseparable and mutually beneficial.
+The mission of One Earth Conservation is is to engage people, communities and organizations in a unique manner that inspires them to contribute to their own well-being and the well-being of life on Earth.
+We achieve this by encouraging them to support and/or conduct parrot conservation in Latin America and to nurture themselves in nature.
+We combine work directed outward toward other beings and outward towards nature with work directed inward toward one's own human nature, as outer well-being and inner well-being are inseparable and mutually beneficial.

 One Earth Conservation's Vision:

 One Earth Conservation invites people into a vision and practice of interbeing, based on:

 1. All individuals of all species have inherent worth and dignity (all bodies are beautiful, have worth, and matter).